vienna601/Goose-nest/docs/steel_pitch.md

 > inquiry form, and stops.
 You see the filled form, you approve it, and only
 > then does it send.
 You'll watch it happen live in about a minute.
 >
-> Then it reads the lease and puts every deadline on your calendar.
+> And it never sends a thing until you've held the button.

 ## One-liner

-> An agent that does the annoying half of apartment hunting — contacting
+> An agent that does the annoying half of apartment hunting — filling out the
-> landlords and reading the lease — with a human approving every message
-> before it sends.
+> landlord's form — with a human approving every request before it sends.

 ## Notes for the demo

 - Contact **our own test listing**.
 Say that out loud on stage.
+- Lease analysis was planned and not built — don't promise it.
+The full 5-minute script is in docs/pitch_5min.md.
 - Keep the approval gate visible.
 It is a feature, not a disclaimer.
 - If the live form flow breaks, the fallback is a drafted message plus a one-click mailto.
 Rehearse saying that without apologizing for it.